The Future of Data Centre Cooling: Innovations for Sustainability

 Below are some important factors for optimising data centre performance.

-• Working inside safe limits: Modern IT equipment is actually quite resilient.
-The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) publish temperature standards that give safe operating conditions for common equipment.
+- Working inside safe limits: Modern IT equipment is quite resilient.
+The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) publish temperature standards that provide safe operating conditions for common equipment.
 In some cases, maintaining a slightly warmer temperature — if safe — can save considerable energy.

 Data Centre Cooling Manufacturers and Solutions